felipecarl/cs-study-lab/docs/software/software.md

     - Everytime we add a new frame, we need to keep track of the top of the stack, this address is called the "stack pointer" and for example in a x86 cpu it is stored in a special register
     - When the function returns, the stack pointer goes back to the top of the previous function, like for example if the tree fn calls, branch, that calls leaf, when leaf returns, the stack pointer returns to the top of branch
     - We dont have to delete those addressess because they will get overwritten at some point
+    - Threads are a way to inform the operating system that specific parts of a program can be executed concurrently

     #### Stack boundary
     - Is another pointer that is kept track of on another register